113ll3/Ibmclouddocscli/ts_createapps.md

 The many different possible causes can be found in each of the following links.
 {: tsCauses}

-- For more information about resolving such problems with a Spring app, see [Enabling existing Spring Boot applications for cloud deployment](/docs/java-spring?topic=java-spring-enable_existing#enable_existing).
+- For more information about resolving such problems with a Spring app, see [Enabling existing Spring Boot apps for cloud deployment](/docs/java-spring?topic=java-spring-enable_existing#enable_existing).
-- For more information about resolving such problems with a `Node.js` app, see [Enabling existing Node.js applications for cloud deployment](/docs/node?topic=nodejs-enable_existing#enable_existing).
+- For more information about resolving such problems with a `Node.js` app, see [Enabling existing Node.js apps for cloud deployment](/docs/node?topic=nodejs-enable_existing#enable_existing).
 {: tsResolve}

 ## How to manually install the {{site.data.keyword.dev_cli_notm}} CLI components separately